jamiebutterworth2016/machine-learning/supervised-learning.md

 # Supervised learning
-Supports both numeric outputs and classification.\
+Supports both numeric predictions and classification.\
 Both inputs and output are known.

 1. I take the output.